cipherstash/cipherstash-dynamodb/README.md

 Indexes with the same name will be combined into the one index.

 Compound index names must be a combination of field names separated by a #.
-Fields mentioned in the compound index name that aren't correctly annottated will result in a compilation error.
+Fields mentioned in the compound index name that aren't correctly annotated will result in a compilation error.

 ```rust